 IDM Mining has proposed the exploration and development of the Red Mountain Gold Mine project, located 15 kilometres east of Stewart.
 NLG is a member of the Environmental Assessment Working Group that is selecting valued components that the proponent must evaluate and satisfy in order to obtain an environmental assessment certificate.
-During the reporting period, the environmental assessments and benefits agreement negotiations were nearing conclusion.
+During the reporting period, the environmental review process found that the proposed mine is not likely to cause significant adverse environmental effects and may proceed.